 How does COVID-19 impact this proposal call?

-While the Molecular Foundry is currently closed for on-site research, we look forward to resuming normal operation as soon as it is safe to do so.
-We anticipate that the Foundry will resume operation gradually, subject to COVID-19 safety policies that may limit our ability to work together.
+The Molecular Foundry is currently open with limited access for on-site research.
+The Foundry is resuming operations gradually, subject to COVID-19 safety policies that may limit our ability to work together.
 The Foundry will maintain communication with users as the situation evolves.

 Our policy is that approved standard proposals have up to one year for activation of the project.
 Then, these active projects have one year to complete.
 However, if circumstances for a given project are such that activation is delayed beyond one year–perhaps due to continued travel restrictions or inability to provide in-person training without risk of infection–we will review requests for extensions on a case by case basis.